MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-existing-arc-vm.md

 Before you begin, make sure that:

 - You've reviewed and completed the [Arc VM management prerequisites](./azure-arc-vm-management-prerequisites.md).
-- You've connected to your Azure Stack HCI using the instructions in [Connect to Azure Stack HCI via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).
+- You've connected to your Azure Local using the instructions in [Connect to Azure Local via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).

 ## Create VM image from existing Arc VM

-You create a VM image starting from the OS disk of the Arc VM and then use this image to deploy VMs on your Azure Stack HCI.
+You create a VM image starting from the OS disk of the Arc VM and then use this image to deploy VMs on your Azure Local.

 Follow these steps to create a VM image using the Azure CLI.